-Native Fish Coalition is an apolitical, grassroots donor-funded, non-profit organization dedicated to the conservation, preservation and restoration of native fish.
-While most of our members are avid fly anglers, our focus is not limited to so-called “gamefish.”
-We are however primarily – but not exclusively -- focused on salmonids, and the reason for this is twofold: Salmonids are often the species that are most threatened, and what is good for these native “indicator species” is good for all native fish.
+Native Fish Coalition is an apolitical, grassroots donor-funded, non-profit organization dedicated to the conservation, preservation and restoration of wild native fish.
+While most of our members are avid fly fishers, our focus is not limited to so-called “gamefish.”
+We are however primarily - but not exclusively - focused on salmonids, and the reason for this is twofold: Salmonids are often the species that are most threatened, and what is good for these native “indicator species” is good for all native fish.

 It is the belief of Native Fish Coalition that no stream, river, pond or lake is truly healthy or “restored” until its full complement of native species is intact and it is devoid of non-native species and hatchery-raised fish.
 While clean water and healthy riparian zones are a necessary foundation for establishing healthy ecosystems, they are not an absolute indication of overall ecological health.

-The complete restoration of native species assemblages and the removal of nonnative fish is not always attainable, it is however our goal.
+While the complete restoration of native species assemblages and the removal of nonnative fish is not always attainable, it is our goal.

 The purpose for forming Native Fish Coalition was to address issues that fall through the cracks.
 Our goal is to work with like-minded entities to best utilize our skills and resources to promote meaningful reform even when that means challenging the status quo, and to bridge the gap between fish and water conservation organizations, as well as other groups.

 We have assembled a group of experienced independent advocates who have dedicated themselves to understanding the many threats facing our native fish and the most effective ways to combat those threats.
 It is our intent to find common ground wherever possible and work with as many organizations, government agencies, businesses and clubs as we can.
 If you feel as we do, we would greatly appreciate your support.
 No donation or offer of help is too small or too large.